edulify/play-sitemap-module.edulify.com/README.md

 Some search engines provide an interface to add the site's sitemap.
 If your site has no providers or you don't expect that the number of links reaches 50.000 (maximum number of links in each sitemap file), you can point such engines to your `sitemap.xml`.
 Otherwise, you must point to `sitemap_index.xml`, that will have the links the generated sitemaps.

-If you are using the `SitemapController` from the module, you can always use the `sitemap_index.xml` as the entry point for the search engines; when no sitemap_index is found, the `sitemap.xml` is automatically delivered.
+If you are using the `Sitemaps` controller from the module, you can always use the `sitemap_index.xml` as the entry point for the search engines; when no `sitemap_index.xml` is found, the `sitemap.xml` is automatically delivered.

 ## JPA Gotchas

-Since Play just bound EntityManager in threads handling actions, you will get errors if you just try to use EntityManager directly inside the `UrlProvider`.
-In fact, even if you try `@Transactional` annotation, which is tightly coupled with [play actions composition](http://www.playframework.com/documentation/2.2.x/JavaActionsComposition), you will get a error complaining that there is no EntityManager bound to the thread.
+Since Play only binds EntityManager when handling requests, you will get errors if you just try to use EntityManager directly inside the `UrlProvider`.
+In fact, even if you try `@Transactional` annotation, which is tightly coupled with [play actions composition](http://www.playframework.com/documentation/2.4.x/JavaActionsComposition), you will get a error complaining that there is no EntityManager bounded to the thread.

 Whe using JPA, the correct way to query database outside of action thread is "*wrapping the call in `JPA.withTransaction`*":